Disabled parking permit: Reciprocal recognition

-America
+North America

 United States

 In the United States, reserved spaces are mandated by the Americans with Disabilities Act Accessibility Guidelines.
 Disabled parking permits generally take the form of either specially marked license plates or a placard that hangs from the rear-view mirror.
 Plates are generally used for disabled drivers on their personal vehicle, while the portable disability placard can be moved from one vehicle to another with the disabled person, both when driving or when riding with another driver.

-The medical requirements to obtain a permit vary by state, but are usually confined to specific types of disabilities or conditions.
+The medical requirements to obtain a permit vary by state, but are usually confined to specific types of disabilities.
 These as a general rule include the use of any assistive device such as a wheelchair, crutches, or cane, as well as a missing leg or foot.
 Some states also include certain cardiovascular, pain, or respiratory conditions.
 About half of US states (26) include blindness as a qualifying disability enabling the person to obtain a disability parking permit for use as a passenger, and 14 states include a disabled hand as a qualifying disability.
 Four states include deafness (Georgia, Kentucky, Virginia, Wyoming), and two states (Virginia and New York) include mental illness or developmental disabilities as qualifying disabilities.

 Europe

 European Union / European Economic Area

 In the European Union (EU), a disabled parking permit allows partial or total exemption from charges or penalties associated with the parking of a motor vehicle used by a badge-holder, and shows entitlement to use of dedicated parking bays and off-street parking (where they are provided).
 The concession extends in some places to partial or total exemption from tolls or general prohibitions on where a vehicle can be driven.
 Council recommendation 98/376/EC recommended that member states issue parking permits adhering to the standardised Community model, and that the permit should be recognized in other member states.
 The recommendation has since been amended by Council recommendation 2008/205/EC.
-The recommendations are extended to the European Economic Area (EEA) through incorporation into the EEA Agreement.Since 2000, all general disabled parking permits in the EU have been standardised to a common style and blue colour, leading to the officially-used designation "Blue Badge".
+The recommendations are extended to the European Economic Area (EEA) through incorporation into the EEA Agreement.
+Since 2000, all general disabled parking permits in the EU have been standardised to a common style and blue colour, leading to the officially-used designation "Blue Badge".
 A Blue Badge issued in one country of the EU is generally given equal recognition in others with various exceptions as described for the countries below.

 The privileges vary by area, but some include parking in no parking zones, extended time limit on time-limited parking areas, waived parking fees, and using pedestrian areas in urgent situations.